MaastrichtU-IDS/translator-openpredict/docs/getting-started/create-model.md

 cookiecutter https://github.com/MaastrichtU-IDS/cookiecutter-openpredict-api
 ```

-Once your project has been generated, follow the instructions in the generated `README.md` to run your project in development.
+ℹ️ Once your project has been generated, follow the instructions in the generated `README.md` to run your project in development, and store data with `dvc`.

 ## 💾 Save a generated model

 A helper function is provided to easily save a generated model, its metadata, and the data used to generate it.
 It uses tools such as [`dvc`](https://dvc.org/) and [`mlem`](https://mlem.ai/) to store large model outside of the git repository.

+Here is an example:

 ```python
 from openpredict import save